Comfrey: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 As a cell proliferative agent, allantoin encourages the development of new cells, assisting in the healing process.
 Allantoin is very helpful in the treatment of wounds, burns, and sprains since it can quicken the cell regeneration process, which can aid in the quicker restoration of injured tissues.

-Because of the powerful anti-inflammatory properties of rosmarinic acid, which can also limit the generation of pro-inflammatory mediators, inflammation and discomfort are diminished.
+Because of the powerful anti-inflammatory properties of rosmarinic acid, which can also limit the generation of pro-inflammatory mediators, and discomfort are diminished.
 Additionally, by scavenging dangerous toxins in the body, its antioxidant qualities help shield cells from oxidative stress.

 However, the PAs in comfrey are the ones that provide serious health dangers.
 In the liver, PAs are converted into pyrrolic derivatives that can bind to DNA and proteins and harm them.
 Hepatotoxicity and veno-occlusive disease, a disorder marked by the obstruction of tiny veins in the liver, can result from this process.
 In addition to their mutagenic and carcinogenic properties, PAs can also be hazardous in other ways.